 Residential rental income is final tax therefore, persons are not required to declare the same in their annual income tax returns.

-What is the penalty for late filing and paying?
+What is the penalty for late filing and late payment of MRI?

 Date: Returns are filed and tax payable on or before the 20th of the following month.

 Penalty on late filing: Late filing of MRI returns attracts a penalty of:

 - 2,000 or 5% of the tax due whichever is higher for individuals

 - 20,000 or 5% of the tax due whichever is higher for corporates